grey-cat-1908/website/content/blog/today-project/index.md

+# TODAY project

 Not too long ago I decided to create a pretty useless project.
 It shows emoji and color of the day.
 All of this is calculated by my formulas using my own algorithms on client-side.

-Here are some formulas that I used:
+Here are some formulas that I have used in TODAY project:

 * `t` - timestamp - const - 00:00 of this day in UTC.